 The drunk guest

-The reception staff notices that the guest in room 101 is quite drunk when he enters.
-The staff knows that the rooms on the floor where the guest is staying on are currently being cleaned.
+The reception staff notices that the guest in room 101 is quite drunk when he comes through the door.
+They know that a room on the floor where the guest is staying is currently being cleaned.
 They call the hotel manager, who is a strong man, and let him know.
-The hotel manager talks to the head of housekeeping and asks her to send a message to the staff that he will be inside the drunken guest's room while the staff are cleaning.
-No employee should enter the room before the hotel manager is in the room.
-The hotel manager knocks on the guest's door and asks him if it is okay for the housekeeping staff to clean the room.
-The hotel manager engages the guest in a lively conversation while the room is being cleaned.
-Once the room is clean the hotel manager thanks the guest for a pleasant conversation and says goodbye with a handshake.
+The hotel manager talks to the head maid and asks her to pass on the message to the staff that he will stay in the room with the drunk guest while it is being cleaned.
+No staff member is supposed to enter the room before him.
+Following these measures, he knocks on the guest's door and asks if it is okay for the room to be cleaned.
+They then start talking about home and space while the room is being cleaned.
+When the cleaning is finished, the hotel manager thanks them for the pleasant conversation and shakes their hands.

 The questions